 Carry-On Limits

 Lauren and I (try to) travel with carry-on baggage only.
 What that means is our backpacks are small (and light) enough for airlines to allow them into the cabin of the plane.
-Their are many direct advantages of carry-on-only, such as airlines not losing your bags, and many indirect advantages, such as being forced to pack lightly and not buying too much while abroad.
+There are many direct advantages of carry-on-only, such as airlines not losing your bags, and many indirect advantages, such as being forced to pack lightly and not buying too much while abroad.

-Airlines have different carry-on restrictions, but for most flights you’ll be safe with the following:
+Airlines have different carry-on restrictions, but for most flights, you’ll be safe with the following:

 55cm (22in) x 35cm (14in) x 23cm (9in) and ~7kg.

 Our Mistake #2: the difficult part of carry-on-only is not the dimensions, but the weight.
-I can fit all of my gear into a 32 litre bag, but its weight comes in at almost 10Kg.
+I can fit all of my gear into a 32-liter bag, but its weight comes in at almost 10Kg.
 Even with a 10Kg bag, I’ve only been asked to check it once on a domestic flight from Lima to Cusco (Peru).

 Trekking Packs Only

-It can be tempting to opt for designer totes, shoulder bags and professional cases, but after ten minutes of dodging traffic in a foreign locale, your shoulders and back will murder you for it.
+It can be tempting to opt for designer totes, shoulder bags, and professional cases, but after ten minutes of dodging traffic in a foreign locale, your shoulders and back will murder you for it.
 Even if you only plan to visit developed countries, you’ll still spend a lot of time walking with your pack.

 There is simply no alternative to…